Skip to content

 Rare earth metals in smartphones and cell phones

 What are actually Rare earths and critical metals?
-Whether privately or for work, many of us use technical devices such as computers, tablets and cell phones on a daily basis.
-Right now, I am already using my laptop again to write this article.
-Very few people know that controversial resources, so-called rare earths and critical metals, are used to manufacture these technical devices.
-But what do we actually mean by these terms?
+Whether privately or for work, many of us use technical devices such as computers, tablets and cell phones every day.
+Right now I am already using my laptop again to write this article.
+Few people know that controversial resources, so-called rare earths and critical metals are used to manufacture these technical devices.
+But what do we even understand by these terms?
 Where do rare earths come from, how are they extracted and what does their extraction mean for our environment?
 In this article, I would like to answer all these questions about rare metals and show you how to use this resource sustainably.

-Note: As there are so many different technical devices, I have decided to focus on the most commonly used device in this article - the smartphone.
-While our current smartphone is in constant use, the predecessor devices usually end up unused in drawers in millions of households.
+Note: Since there are so many different technical devices, I decided to focus on the most commonly used device in this article - the smartphone.
+While our current smartphone is in constant use, in millions of households the predecessor devices usually end up unused in drawers.
 This is how the important rare earths are lost.

 1. What are rare earths?